gladiusKatana/BatteryStation/README.md

 To connect:

-- Open app; the Browser screen appears (or hit "tap to browse for more peers" to show Browser again
+- Open app; the Browser screen appears (or hit "Tap to browse for more peers" to show Browser again later
 - Select from list of devices that are in-range (sends a connection-invitation to that device)
 - On the selected device, hit "Accept" to connect (accepts the connection-invitation)

 To see battery info:

-- Hit "Done" from Browser view to show main screen (connected peers screen)
+- Hit "Done" or "Cancel" from Browser view to show main screen (connected peers screen)
-- Note, due to Apple-imposed limitations, if the app is terminated or dismissed to the background on any connected device, its connection is dropped and within 10 seconds will be removed from all other connected peer devices' display (list or menu)
+- Note, due to Apple-imposed limitations, if the app is terminated or dismissed to the background on any connected device, its connection is dropped and within 10 seconds will be removed from all other connected peer devices' displays (list or menu)

 [Also see "Notes" below for more about Wifi/Bluetooth connections and Apple's imposed limitations on using these technologies.]